Chig Okonkwo: 2022 season

 Okonkwo was selected in the fourth round of the 2022 NFL draft with the 143rd overall pick by the Tennessee Titans.
 He made his NFL debut in Week 1 against the New York Giants.
 In Week 4, against the Indianapolis Colts, he scored his first NFL touchdown on an eight-yard reception from Ryan Tannehill.
 As a rookie, he appeared in all 17 games and started eight.
 He finished with 32 receptions for 450 receiving yards, 3 rushing attempts for 2 yards, and three receiving touchdowns.
 He was named to the PFWA All-Rookie Team.

 2023 season

 In the 2023 season, he appeared in all 17 games and made 11 starts.
 He finished with 54 receptions for 528 receiving yards, two rushing attempts for six yards, and one receiving touchdown.

 2024 season

-On a Week 12 road game against the Houston Texans, Okonwo caught a career high 70 yard touchdown in the fourth quarter, leading the Titans to a 32–27 upset.
+On a Week 12 road game against the Houston Texans, Okonkwo caught a career-high 70-yard touchdown in the fourth quarter, leading the Titans to a 32–27 upset.
 He finished the 2024 season with 52 receptions for 479 yards and two touchdowns.

+Washington Commanders

+On March 12, 2026, Okonkwo signed a three-year, $30 million contract with the Washington Commanders.